 Full-time Officers: We provide the opportunity for our full-time officers to earn an annual cash bonus.
 We provide this opportunity both to reward our personnel for past performance and to motivate and retain them.
 We recognize that annual bonuses are almost universally provided by other companies with which we might compete for talent.
-In view of the fact that only two of our named executive officers devote their full-time to our affairs, annual cash bonuses for such named executive officers are recommended on a case-by-case basis by the Chairman of the Board to compensation committee.
-During the process, we consider our overall performance for the immediately preceding year, including rental revenues, funds from operations, net income dividends paid to stockholders and the performance of our common stock.
+In view of the fact that only two of our named executive officers devote their full-time to our affairs, annual cash bonuses for such named executive officers are recommended on a case-by-case basis by our chairman of the board to the compensation committee.
+During the process, we consider our overall performance for the immediately preceding year, including rental revenues, funds from operations, net income, dividends paid to stockholders and the performance of our common stock.
 None of these measures of performance for the preceding year.
-Once it has determined the annual bonus to be paid to each named executive officer, the compensation committee presents its recommendations to the board of directors for its approval.
+Once it has determined the annual bonus to be paid to each of these executive officers, the compensation committee presents its recommendations to the board of directors for its approval.

-Part-time Officers: The annual bonus, if any, to be paid to any part-time officer is the responsibility of Majestic pursuant to the compensation and services agreement.
-Since the annual fee paid to Majestic is approved by the audit and compensation committees and the board of directors, the compensation committee is not involved in determining the bonuses paid to part-time officers.
+Part-time Officers: The annual bonus, if any, to be paid to any part-time officer is paid by Majestic and its affiliates.
+Since the annual fee paid to Majestic is approved by the audit committee and the board of directors, the compensation committee is not involved in determining the bonuses paid to part-time officers.